hoanhan101/hchord/README.md

 continuous heartbeat messages and failing to connect to the given address.
 When it initializes, it begins listening for any other peer in the network to join.
 - You may then use the first node's IP address and port to connect to other nodes.

+## ChordServer (alt.)
+This is an alternative version of ChordServer.
+In this implementation, each Chord Instance maintains a list of every other Chord Instance in the ring.

+#### Design
+- `peer.py` is a Peer class that acts as a server and a client.
+It has a thread to listen and another one to use RPC.
+- Each peer maintains a list of other peers who has already joined.
+- The list gets updated every time a peer joins and synchronizes across all peers.
+- When a peer joins the network, it asks anyone for the list, do all the computation locally, then sends that updated list to everyone.
+- That way, everyone has the latest list and is ready to be called.

+#### Testing
+- `pip3 install zerorpc`
+- Run `peer.py` in different machines.
+- You will be ask for IP to join on each machine.
+Default port is 9000.